KD-12/Message-queuing-using-AWS-Serverless-/README.md

 The SQS helps in queuing the messages in the cloud that can retrieved online.

 Steps of Implementation
+Creating lambda Functions

- Step 1: Creating the Lambda functions to perform enqueuing on the message queue.
+ Step 1: Creating the Lambda functions to perform enqueuing on the message queue- enqueue.py.
+ Step2: Creating a lambda function to retrieve the messages from the queue service-test.py

- Step 2: Creating a message queue on the SQS
+ Creating a SQS
- Step 3: Creating an api to deploy the lambda functions created Step 4: Defining the get, post methods of the api in order to define the data that shall be enqueued and the data that shall be displayed on the screen after enqueuing.
- Step 5: Deploying the api
+ Step 1: Go to services tab of the AWS service and select SQS Step 2: Press on the Create a new queue button
+ Step 3: Type in the name of the queue as "test-messages"

+Creating an API
+Step 1:Under the services tab of the AWS service > API Gateway Step 2:Create an API button
- Step 6: Viewing the endpoint
+Step 3:Name of the API
+Step 4: Under the actions tab of the API Gateway click on Create Resources> message Step 5:Now under message resource go to actions>Create method Step 6: Add a post method>lambda function>link to the lambda function enqueue.py Step 7:  Add a get method>lambda function>link to the lambda function test.py Step 8: Actions>Deploy API.
+Name the stage as newdev and Delpoy.

+Viewing your Endpoint
+An Inovke URL shall be displayed on the side append /messages to the url and visit it